awfuldynne/data-512-a3/README.md

 ### Data Sets

 The data sets that I'll be using for this project are survey results collected by [OSMI](https://osmihelp.org/research/) and are made available by the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license.
 One survey was performed in 2014 and the other in 2016.
-Both of the surveys seek to understand how people that work in technology view mental health issues and to understand what support they receive from their employer.
+Both of the surveys seek to understand how people that work in technology view mental health issues and to understand what support technology workers receive from their employer.

 OSMI has made the data sets for both the [2014 survey](https://www.kaggle.com/osmi/mental-health-in-tech-survey/data) and the [2016 survey](https://www.kaggle.com/osmi/mental-health-in-tech-2016) available on Kaggle.

 To ensure open access to the data, I have uploaded the data in CSV format to [figshare](https://doi.org/10.6084/m9.figshare.5579458.v1) with a description of each column/question [below](#appendix).
-In 2014 the columns were labeled by a keyword to indicate the question asked, I have provided this mapping in the [appendix](#appendix) of this document.
+In 2014 the columns were labeled by a keyword to indicate the question asked; I have provided this mapping in the [appendix](#appendix) of this document.

 ### Software to be Used